Catalysts/cat-gradle-plugins/README.md

 If you want to test your app before creating the archive, use the ```build``` task.

 You can customize the path of the produced war file(s) by setting the ```grails.project.war.file``` option in your ```BuildConfig.groovy```.

+**test task notes**
+In order to generate a code coverage report with the grails code-coverage plugin, you have to set coverage to true in the catgrails extension (default: false).

 LESS
 ------